Overview of the United Arab Emirates Legal System

 The United Arab Emirates is committed to pursuing its efforts to enhance human rights in keeping with its own cultural identity and special characteristics and in cooperation with international human rights bodies.
 The Government respects the integrity of every individual residing in the country.
 Its commitment to guarantee equality and social justice for all citizens is embodied in the Constitution, which also outlines the freedoms and rights of all citizens, prohibits torture, arbitrary arrest and detention, respects civil liberties, including freedom of speech and press, peaceful assembly and association, and the practice of religious beliefs.

-Foreign Ministry in his address to the UN General Assembly in September 2012, spelt out the parameters of UAE human rights policy are basic principles in guiding our political orientation and represent lofty values to the citizens of the United Arab Emirates and to our society as a whole.
-In this sense, the United Arab Emirates has been and will remain committed to moderation in its approach, and accepts other communities as part of a diverse world built on mutual respect.
-It is these human values which have informed our convictions with regard to many issues such as counterterrorism, human rights, the empowerment of women, and coexistence among peoples and communities.
+Foreign Ministry in his address to the UN General Assembly in September 2012, spelled out the parameters of UAE human rights policy are basic principles in guiding our political orientation and represent lofty values to the citizens of the United Arab Emirates and our society.
+In this sense, the United Arab Emirates has been and will remain committed to moderation in its approach and accepts other communities as part of a diverse world built on mutual respect.
+It is these human values that have informed our convictions regarding many issues such as counterterrorism, human rights, the empowerment of women, and coexistence among peoples and communities.

-The Government continues to renew its support for the funds of the Office of the United Nations High Commissioner for Human Rights, which will help the Office to implement its programme.
-The State's contributions to these funds, The UAE announced its intention to a number of human rights funds such as the Trust Fund on Contemporary Forms of Slavery; the Voluntary Fund for Victims of Torture; the United Nations Voluntary Trust Fund for Victims of Human Trafficking; and funds for UNDP programmes.
+The Government continues to renew its support for the funds of the Office of the United Nations High Commissioner for Human Rights, which will help the Office to implement its program.
+The State’s contributions to these funds, The UAE announced its intention to several human rights funds such as the Trust Fund on Contemporary Forms of Slavery; the Voluntary Fund for Victims of Torture; the United Nations Voluntary Trust Fund for Victims of Human Trafficking; and funds for UNDP programs.

 The United Arab Emirates continues to modernize its laws and practices.
 Government policy focuses on legislation to uphold and protect fundamental freedoms and the legal rights of individuals, rights of women and children, labor rights, as well as the development of high-quality education and healthcare systems and the assimilation of members of society with special needs and other vulnerable groups into the development process.